PrasannaPandugula/prometheus-grafana-guide/README.md

 Prometheus-server: Contains the main Prometheus configuration.
 Prometheus-rule files: Stores Prometheus alerting and recording rules.

-Secrets:
+1. Secrets:

    Prometheus-server-TLS: Contains TLS certificates for secure communication.

-ServiceAccounts:
+2. ServiceAccounts:

    Prometheus-server: Defines the service account used by the Prometheus server components.

-ClusterRole and ClusterRoleBinding:
+3. ClusterRole and ClusterRoleBinding:

    Prometheus-server: Grants necessary permissions to the Prometheus server components.

-StatefulSet:
+4. StatefulSet:

   Prometheus-server: Manages the stateful deployment of Prometheus server pods.

-Service:
+5. Service:

   Prometheus-server: Exposes the Prometheus server within the cluster.

+The next step is to access and launch the Prometheus Kubernetes application.
+You’ll access the application using the Kubernetes services for Prometheus.
+To get all the Kubernetes Services for Prometheus, run this command: